AppsLab-KE/backend-everyshilling-Terraform/documentation.md

 ansible-playbook -i inventory/hosts playbook.yml
  ```

-The swarm cluster should now be ready.To chck the cluster using ssh in manager node:
+The swarm cluster should now be ready.To check the cluster use ssh in manager node:

 ```
 ssh -i your_key_file.pem ubuntu@manager_public_ip